ro5han/kubernetes-ingress/docs/content/installation/integrations/opentracing.md

     - Alternatively, you can [build your own image]({{< relref "installation/building-nginx-ingress-controller.md" >}}) using `debian-image` (or `alpine-image`) for NGINX or `debian-image-plus` (or `alpine-image-plus`) for NGINX Plus.
     - [Jaeger](https://github.com/jaegertracing/jaeger-client-cpp), [Zipkin](https://github.com/rnburn/zipkin-cpp-opentracing) and [Datadog](https://github.com/DataDog/dd-opentracing-cpp/) tracers are installed by default.

+1. Enable snippets annotations by setting the [`enable-snippets`]({{< relref "configuration/global-configuration/command-line-arguments#cmdoption-enable-snippets" >}}) command-line argument to true.

-2. Load the OpenTracing module.
+1. Load the OpenTracing module.

     You need to load the module with the configuration for the chosen tracer using the following ConfigMap keys: